pinobatch/pently/docs/pentlyas.md

 instrument specified in the song's play command.

 **Arpeggio** is rapid alternation among two or three pitches to create a warbly chord on one channel.
-The `@EN` command enables or disables arpeggio: `@EN00` turns it off, `@EN04` sets it to a major third interval (four semitones above the note), and `@EN37` sets it to a minor chord (three and seven semitones above the note).
+The `EN` command enables or disables arpeggio: `EN00` or `ENOF` turns it off, `EN04` sets it to a major third interval (four semitones above the note), and `EN37` sets it to a minor chord (three and seven semitones above the note).

 Songs
 =====
 Like patterns, songs also have `time` and `scale`.
 They are used to interpret the `tempo` and `at` commands.

 Patterns may be defined inside or outside a song.
+A pattern defined inside a song inherits the song's `time` and `scale`.
 If a pattern is defined  outside a song, and its `scale` does not match that of the song, it will be played with rows in all tracks the same duration, which may not be what you want.

 The **`tempo`** command tells how many beats are played per minute.
 This can be a decimal, which will be rounded to the nearest whole